-The National Breast Cancer Research Institute funds research to positively impact future outcomes for breast cancer patients.
-Check out recent progress made by the research team in the areas highlighted below.
+The National Breast Cancer Research Institute funds research to positively impact outcomes for breast cancer patients.
+Read more below about our research projects.

 Cancer genetics research and risk assessment examines the role of heredity in the development of cancer.
 It is not possible to change the DNA a person is born with, but if researchers and clinicians better understand how genes play a role in breast cancer, they can take steps to alter the risk of a person developing cancer and predict how they will respond to the disease.
 Many people will have heard of the BRCA1 and BRCA2 genes.
 These account for only a small number of breast cancers.
 Our genetics research programme focuses on looking for new genetic variants that could increase a person’s risk of breast cancer.
 The hope is that this would lead to more accurate testing, placing more emphasis on preventative measures, e.g. breast screening at a younger age or prophylactic surgery (breast removal).

 Latest Research: NUI Galway Contribute to Significant Breast Cancer Risk Genetic Study (2021)